OpenSIPS/python-opensips/docs/event.md

 ## Subscribing

-By default, the subscription will be permanent.
+By default, the subscription will be permanent with a resubscribing interval of 1 hour.
 If you want to set a timeout, you can use the `expires` parameter.
 The value should be an integer representing the number of seconds the subscription will be active.

 ## How it works